phac-nml/beave/README.md

 ## Conda

-The project may be created within a Conda environment (outside of Bioconda) by first downloading the project source, and creating a Conda environment on Linux as follows:
+The project may be installed within a Conda environment (without using Bioconda) by downloading the project source and creating a Conda environment on Linux as follows:

 `conda env create -f environment-linux.yml`